 For the offshore portfolio, separate assessments are made with regard to probability of default under various scenarios and associated realisation values.
 In these assessments the various offshore segments – supply, subsea and seismic – have different scenario weights.
 Consistent assumptions are used with regard to expected developments in rates, utilisation levels and realisation values for vessels in the various scenarios where the vessels’ current and expected contractual situation is assessed.

-The first part of the table below show total calculated expected credit loss as of 31 December 2020 in each of the three scenarios, distributed in the portfolios retail market (RM) corporate market (CM), and offshore, tourism and agriculture which adds up to parent bank.
-In addition the subsidiary SB 1 Finans Midt-Norge is included.
+The first part of the table below show total calculated expected credit loss as of 31 December 2021 in each of the three scenarios, distributed in the portfolios retail market (RM) corporate market (CM), and offshore, travel and agriculture which adds up to parent bank.
+In addition the subsidiary SB 1 Finans Midt-norge is included.
 ECL for the parent bank and the subsidiary is summed up in th coloumn "Group".

 The second part of the table show the ECL distributed by portfolio using the scenario weight applied, in addition to a alternative weighting where worst case have been doubled.

-The Tourism portfolio includes commercial real estate with more than 50 per cent of the income from hotels and tourism companies.
+The Tourism portfolio includes commercial real estate with more than 50% of the income from hotels and tourism companies.

 Determination of significant increase in credit risk: